Subscribe by email

 To stay updated on the latest news and information released, simply type in your address below and click subscribe.

-Contraceptive pill - cancer risk or benefit? - check links
+Contraceptive pill - cancer risk or benefit?

 A new study from the United Kingdom has suggested that rather than increase cancer risk, the contraceptive pill may actually reduce it, and contribute to increased lifespan.